The Red Boy: Master Lambton

-Charles William Lambton was born 16 January 1818, the elder son of John Lambton, who was then a Member of Parliament for County Durham, and his second wife Louisa.
+Charles William Lambton was born 16 January 1818, the elder son of John Lambton, who was then a Member of Parliament for County Durham, and his second wife, Lady Louisa Grey (daughter of Charles Grey, 2nd Earl Grey).
 He was baptised on 12 February 1818 at St Mary and St Cuthbert, Chester-le-Street, which at the time was the parish church of his family home, Lambton Castle.
 He was named for his grandfathers, Charles Grey, 2nd Earl Grey, who later became Prime Minister of the United Kingdom, and William Henry Lambton.

 John Lambton was raised to the peerage as Baron Durham in 1828, whereupon Master Lambton became The Honourable Charles William Lambton and heir to his father's title and estates.
 However, Charles died young at Brighton on 24 September 1831, aged 13 from tuberculosis.
 He was buried at St Mary and St Cuthbert, Chester-le-Street on 7 October 1831.
 Charles's younger brother, D'Arcy, thus became the heir.
 After John Lambton was further created Earl of Durham in 1833, D'Arcy inherited the titles on the death of his father in 1840.

+Master Lambton was the favorite grandchild of the 2nd Earl Grey.

 Early history

-The portrait of seven year old Charles William Lambton was painted for the subject's father by Sir Thomas Lawrence for the price of 600 guineas (about £46,000/$57,000 in 2014) and was completed in 1825.
+The portrait of seven-year-old Charles William Lambton was painted for the subject's father by Sir Thomas Lawrence for the price of 600 guineas (about £46,000/$57,000 in 2014) and was completed in 1825.

 William T. Whitley's Art of England 1821–1837 (1930) states a contemporary writer in News of Literature and Fashion reported that Lawrence had originally painted the boy's clothes in yellow, despite the latter's father being called the "yellow dandy".
 John Lambton tormented Lawrence "on the score of the unfitness of the colour, until he got it blotted out by the crimson."
 Whitley also mentions that when the painting was exhibited at the Royal Academy in 1825, the Hanging Committee of George Jones, Alfred Edward Chalon and Thomas Phillips chose the painting to be hung high up in the School of Painting, away from the Great Room.
 Lambton believed this to be due to him being a Whig and declared he would never buy another picture from a Royal Academician.
 However, D. E. Williams's The Life and Correspondence of Sir Thomas Lawrence, Kt. published in 1831 claims that the original yellow "produced an unpleasant monotony with the browns of the gravel and rocks forming the background."
 The painting later attracted much praise when it was exhibited at the Paris Salon in 1827.